 2. Consider door replacement

 Though it may seem like almost an afterthought, the doors in and around your house make a huge statement.
 Any old, tired looking doors give a first impression before anyone has even walked into the room they are about to enter.
 And let’s not get started on your front door.
-This is a key door to replace to make a statement.
+This is a key door to replace to make a statement, especially if it has stood up to a series of hailstorms.
+As part of the storm restoration project, replacing the main door should be a top priority.

 The main doors to invest in if you don’t quite have the budget for a full door replacement is the front door and the back door, which leads into your garden.
 The front door needs to represent your home and the general feel you want to give off.
 It should also match the window panes and style of your home, i.e if it represents a little cosy cottage or a modern new build.